 Decentralized finance platforms can be used by anyone willing to embrace the idea of not having to use services of financial systems controlled by a central authority.
 Some of the popular use cases of Defi include;

 Crypto Borrowing And LendingCurrently, there are a good number of Ethereum-based crypto lending platforms that connect lenders and borrowers.
 Anyone can join these platforms to either borrow or lend out their crypto.
 Those who lend out their crypto earn interest after a certain number of days.
 The interest rate varies based on the platform and the coin one is dealing with.
 Some of the popular lending/borrowing Ethereum-based platforms

 Defi DerivativesA Defi Derivative refers to a financial contract between two or more parties whose value is based upon an agreed underlying asset such as bonds, commodities, currencies among others.
 Defi derivative platforms make it easy for individuals across the world to make financial contracts without having to meet physically.Asset Management PlatformsAsset management is usually referred to as Defi wallets, and their main role is to safeguard the financial assets of their users.
 As a result, with a Defi wallet, one can store their assets like cryptocurrencies and also convert them into fiat currencies anytime they wish to do so.
 Some of the popular Defi wallets include Metamask, Trust Wallet, Dex Wallet, Atomic Wallet, and Magic Wallet.

 Defi InsuranceDefi insurance platforms allow users to get insurance policies on smart contracts, funds, or any other form of digital asset.
 Just like the centralized insurance platform, these also guarantee compensation for specified loss, damage, illness, or death in return for a payment of a premium.
 Some of the most popular Defi insurance platforms include; Cover protocol, Nexus Mutual, and Opium Insurance.

-The ease of access, privacy, the immutability of data, and significantly low transaction fees are some of the benefits Defi platforms have over the legacy financial institutions.
+Final ThoughtsDecentralized financial systems are gradually changing the way we do financial transactions, thanks to the many benefits they have over centralized institutions.
+Yes, Defi platforms have a couple of drawbacks, but the positives they bring to the table significantly out way the negatives.The ease of access, privacy, the immutability of data, and significantly low transaction fees are some of the benefits Defi platforms have over the legacy financial institutions.
 Most of the Defi platforms have been built in the last decade.
 However, the impact they have created can be felt in almost every industry.
 This trend clearly shows where the future of finance is heading.

 Very few things divide opinion across the globe as cryptocurrency does.
 A small percentage of the population truly understands what it is, a large portion view it as something that can only be utilized by the tech-savvy, and the others believe it's used for illicit purposes alone.
 In actual fact, cryptocurrencies are digital or virtual representations of an exchange of value, like the US Dollar, that can be both identifiable or anonymous and present opportunities to resolve some of our modern day inefficiencies.